 FHA cash-out refinances let you open a new loan with as much as 85% of the current value of the home.
 Many people have trouble qualifying for that high of an LTV with a conventional loan.

-Guidelines for an FHA Cash Out Refinance Loan
+Guidelines for an FHA Refinance with Cash Out

 - Income: You need to show on paper that you have enough income to be able to pay the new loan each month.
 You need to have your income verified with two recent paycheck stubs that show your current and YTD earnings.
 You also will need to produce your W2 forms from the last two years, and may need to show your last two tax returns.
 This latter point is important if you are self-employed.